Many-body correlations for nuclear physics across scales: from nuclei to quark-gluon plasmas to hadron distributions: Conclusion Outlook

 \section{Conclusion \& Outlook}

-I have presented the first field-theoretical approach to energy-density correlations in the QGP induced by many-body correlations of nucleons in the wave functions of the colliding nuclei.
+I have presented a field-theoretical approach to energy-density correlations in the QGP induced by many-body correlations of nucleons in the wave functions of the colliding nuclei.
 The energy deposition formula of Eq.~(\ref{eq:jazma}) provides a simple and yet realistic description of the energy density at $\tau=0^+$.
-If the density of gluons in a nucleus at high energy can be taken as a superposition of nucleonic profiles, one obtains straightforward relations between $N$-point functions of the energy density field and $N$-nucleon density distributions in the scattering nuclei.
-Combined with the good quality of the linearized approach to energy-density fluctuations, especially for collisions of $A>48$ nuclei, this effectively demonstrates that multi-nucleon correlations in the initial states and multi-hadron correlations in the final states are closely connected.
-This result is summarized by the finding of Eq.~(\ref{eq:eps22final}), generalized here for an energy deposition Ansatz of the type suggested in Eq.~(\ref{eq:modA}):
+If the density of gluons in a nucleus at high energy is a superposition of nucleonic profiles, one obtains straightforward relations between $N$-point functions of the energy density field and $N$-nucleon density distributions in the scattering nuclei.
+Combined with the good quality of the linearized approach to energy-density fluctuations, especially for collisions of $A>48$ nuclei, this demonstrates that multi-nucleon correlations in the initial states and multi-hadron correlations in the final states are closely connected.

-where in phenomenological models the functions $f_1$ and $f_2$ are typically simple functions of the high-energy nucleon size, $w$.
-The right-hand side involves information about the two-nucleon density in the considered ground states, while the left-hand side corresponds to the mean squared elliptic flow calculated as a two-particle correlation in the final state of high-energy collisions.

 This provides a formal justification for the impact of features such as nuclear deformations on the outcome of nuclear collisions at high energy.
 Hopefully, it will serve as a starting point towards the systematic implementation of different nuclear interactions on model calculations of such processes.
-In the Monte Carlo study of Sec.~\ref{sec:4}, a simple model of independent nucleons with a deformed one-body density is employed.
-However, tabulated two- and three-nucleon densities, following Eqs.~(\ref{eq:P2t}) and (\ref{eq:P3t}), if computed systematically in low-energy theory, could be directly employed in the equations presented in this paper.
+In the Monte Carlo study of Sec.~\ref{sec:4}, a simple model of independent nucleons with a deformed intrinsic density is employed.
+However, tabulated one-, two- and three-nucleon densities, following Eqs.~(\ref{eq:P2t}) and (\ref{eq:P3t}), if computed systematically in low-energy theory, could be directly employed in the equations presented in this paper.
 High-energy observables may reveal different sensitivities to the parameters of the nuclear interaction compared to the observables studied in low-energy experiments.
 This would in turn demonstrate low- and high-energy nuclear experiments as complementary means to advance our knowledge of the strong nuclear force.